 Cytoskeleton, Inc. has been a reliable source of compound screening services in the areas of pre-clinical drug development programs and early compound screening in primary HTS projects, as well as secondary screening and compound target validation.
-We also have extensive experience in gene design and expression with an eye to produce highly purified biological active proteins.
-Our expertise in protein purification is the basis for the complimentary skill of assay design.
-We have produced many functional assays for kinesins (e.g. Eg5, CenPE, MKLP2), myosins (e.g. cardiac, smooth, skeletal and non-muscle isoforms), small G-proteins (e.g. Rho, Arf, Ral families), tubulins (e.g. tumor, plant and fungal origins) and actin binding proteins, many of them are multi-protein assays that might have protein complexes of 3 or more subunits e.g. a soluble sarcomere format and the Arp2/3 complex based assay.
-A particular speciality of Cytoskeleton's design formts is the ability to rapidly create lyophilized formulations in appropriate daily use or weekly use amounts.
+We also have extensive experience in gene design and expression with an eye for producing highly purified, biological active proteins.
+Our expertise in protein purification is the basis for the complementary skill of assay design.
+We have produced many functional assays for GTP exchange factors (GEFs) (e.g. Dbs, LARG, RasGRF, SOS1, Tiam1, Vav1, Vav2), kinesins (e.g., Eg5, CenPE, MKLP2), myosins (e.g. cardiac, smooth, skeletal, and non-muscle isoforms), small G-proteins (e.g., Rho, Arf, Ral families), tubulins (e.g., tumor, plant, and fungal origins) and actin binding proteins; many of them are multi-protein assays that might have protein complexes of 3 or more subunits, e.g., a soluble sarcomere format and the Arp2/3 complex based assay.
+A particular speciality of Cytoskeleton's design formats is the ability to rapidly create lyophilized formulations in appropriate daily use or weekly use amounts.
 This enables HTS use and reproducible daily performance.
-Other experience in antibody and ELISA technology complements the cytoskeletal and signal transduction focus.
-We support all of our services with a dedicated technical services department and years of laboratory experience in the fields of cell biology, cancer biology, cardio-vascular research and neuroscience.
+Our experiences in antibody and ELISA technology complement the cytoskeletal and signal transduction focus.
+We support all of our services with a dedicated technical services department and years of laboratory experience in the fields of cell biology, cancer biology, cardio-vascular research, and neuroscience.

 For more details on these four main areas click on one of the following:

-If you have an immediate question please send an e-mail describing your requirements to firstname.lastname@example.org
+If you have an immediate question please select from the buttons above or e-mail us at email@example.com

 Exceptional and Dedicated Technical Support: